AgoraIO/agora-rtt-server/README.md

     curl -X POST -H "Content-Type: application/json" -d "{\"channelName\": \"demo\"}" http://localhost:80/rttStop
     ```

-     Your server retrieves the task ID and builder token for the task associated with the `channelName` specified in the request and sends a request to stop the task.
+     Your server retrieves the task ID and builder token for the task associated with the `channelName` and sends a request to stop the task.
 You see a confirmation message displayed in the terminal.

 ## Reference